Last updated on March 12th, 2023 at 02:39 pm

 It is the measurement in inches from one side of a sidewall to the other sidewall.
 It is deceived in tire buying when you are looking for off-road traction.

 Tire constructs are the same in both variants of sizing the noted R means that the tire is radial built.
 And mostly tires are built-in radial constructs due to durability and strong plies.

-Load index is the rating based on a tire’s ability to carry weight.
+The load index is the rating based on a tire’s ability to carry weight.
 The index lies between 1-150 and based on the tire’s strength to carry the weight it is rated accordingly.

 Again the same concept of speed rating as we mentioned above in metrics sizing.
 Based on the tire’s speed efficiency it rated an alphabet.

 Treadwear is graded based on the tire performance of 6000 Miles.
-If the tire resist all the test mentioned by the government it is given 100 grade and if tire perform twice as better on these test then it will be graded 200 treadwear grade
+If the tire resist all the test mentioned by the government it is given a 100 grade and if the tire perform twice as better on these test then it will be graded 200 treadwear grade

-Unlike the traction grade, the temperature is only graded with A, B, and C. same value of each alphabet.
+Unlike the traction grade, the temperature is only graded with A, B, and C. The same value for each alphabet.
 Temperature grade is given based on the tire’s ability to perform in heat and dry conditions.
 The tire with more heat damage gets the C grade while the tire with no damage gets the A grade.
 The criteria are given by the government for all three of these grades.